hysan/FlaskReactPostgresStack/ABOUT.md

             * These are the files that can be rendered directly via Flask's `render_template` function.
     * **tests**
         * Holds all Python unit tests for the Flask project.
-* **scripts**
-    * Holds my shortcut shell scripts for running common development commands.
-    * Also has scripts for setting environment variables.
 * **tmp**
     * **.gitignore**
     * A temp folder that is generated when you run unit tests with code coverage.